-- Statement of purpose - approximately 2 pages describing reasons for pursuing graduate study and academic and professional interests and goals.
+- Statement of purpose - Approximately 2 pages describing your reasons for pursuing graduate study and academic and professional interests and goals.
 This may include events/experiences that prepared you for CS graduate study and how your interests complement the department's faculty and research.

 - Transcripts (2) - The department will not view the transcripts you upload to the MyStatus page; you must provide us with separate copies through the CS Department Supplement.

-- Three letters of reference – You must supply your references’ names and email addresses to the CS Department Supplement [This information is not downloaded from ApplyTexas.]
-Letter requests will be sent from the CS Department, and letters will be uploaded by your references to the CS department supplement.
+- Three letters of reference – You must supply your references’ names and email addresses to the CS Department Supplement [this information is not downloaded from ApplyTexas].
+After you provide their contact information, emails will be sent to your references with instructions on how to upload their letters.
 Letters should emphasize research experience and academic achievements, particularly in computer science.
-Letters of recommendation should be received by December 19, 2017 (17:00 CST) for full consideration.
+Your references should submit their letters by December 18, 2018 (17:00 CST) for full consideration.

 - GRE and (international students only) TOEFL or IELTS scores